-- 1. A Master's degree from an accredited university - A completed program application 2. - 3.
-Results of the GRE or MAT examination within a five year period. - 4.
-A cumulative grade point average of 3.0 or above on all graduate work (4.0 scale) - 5.
-Outstanding compensating strengths measured by the following criteria: - Earned Master's degree from an accredited a. institution. - Earned GPA on all graduate courses b. completed. - Writing ability С - Success in current employment d. - Administrative experience and/or potential e. for administrative experience. - f.
-Teaching/work experience - Communication skills. - g.
-Communication skills.
-Transcripts of all post secondary work attempted 6. prior to program application - Recommendations from three (3) persons knowledgeable of applicant's professional 7. academic ability, job experiences and leadership potential such as previous college professors and supervisors - 8 Acceptable evidence of student's writing ability as determined by writing a sample under the supervision of the screening committee member. - 9.
+- 1. A Master's degree from an accredited university - 2.
+A completed program application - Results of the GRE or MAT examination within a five year period. - 4.
+A cumulative grade point average of 3.0 or above on all graduate work (4.0 scale)

+- 5. Outstanding compensating strengths measured by the following criteria: - Earned Master's degree from an accredited institution. - b.
+Earned GPA on all graduate courses completed. - c.
+Writing ability - d.
+Success in current employment - e.
+Administrative experience and/or potential for administrative experience. - f.
+Teaching/work experience - g.
+Communication skills. - 6.
+Transcripts of all post secondary work attempted prior to program application - 7.
+Recommendations from three (3) persons knowledgeable of applicant's professional academic ability, job experiences and leadership potential such as previous college professors and supervisors - Acceptable evidence of student's writing ability as determined by writing a sample under the supervision of the screening committee member. - 9.
 A successful interview with the program screening committee. - 10.
 Three years of classroom teaching documentation. - 11.
 Recommendations for admission by the screening committee